wysh3/perplexity-mcp-zerver/README.md

 - 🔒 Fixed JSON communication to prevent parsing errors.
 - ⏱️ Performance tracking for operations.
 - 🔍 Enhanced logging with timestamps and debug level.
+- 🛡️ Fixed "Recovery completed" JSON parsing error.

+## 🆕 Fixed Recovery Procedure JSON Parsing Error

+This fork resolves the critical JSON parsing error: `MCP perplexity-server: Unexpected token 'R', "Recovery completed" is not valid JSON`

+The issue was caused by recovery messages being sent through stdout instead of stderr, which interfered with the JSON communication between MCP client and server.
+The fix:

+- All recovery procedure messages now use `logError()` to ensure they're sent to stderr
+- Modified the `log()` method to automatically route recovery-related info messages to stderr
+- Added special handling for recovery completion messages to guarantee they don't break JSON communication

 ## Enhanced Logging System